 ‘In the bathroom, it’s important to keep toiletries easily accessible’, adds James Lentaigne, Creative Director at Drummonds.
 ‘Each area of the bathroom – sink, bath and shower – should feature some form of storage in order to keep toiletries close to hand when needed.’

 ‘If you thought open shelving wasn't for you, it's time to think again’, adds Holland.

 As well as being practical, bathroom shelves can be pretty.
-Open shelving is a great way to add personality into the room by displaying decorative objects, while carefully chosen, aesthetically pleasing shelving units can act as a design feature in themselves.
+Open shelving is a great way to add personality to bathroom ideas and designs by displaying decorative objects.
+While carefully chosen, aesthetically pleasing shelving units can act as a design feature in themselves.

 1. Built-in shelves will help maximize space